jmpnz/axion/README.md

-# axion : a small, statically typed and compiled language for writing scripts
+# axion : a small, statically typed and compiled language
+---

 ```javascript